Scrivener07/BGS-Handbook/docs/wiki/fo4/interface/reference/menus/prompt/PromptMenu-PromptMenuPanel.md

 ## Usage Example

-To use the `PromptMenuPanel_1` within your Flash application, simply create an instance of the panel and add it to the stage or a parent display object container:
+To use the `PromptMenuPanel_1` within your Flash application, simply create an instance of the panel and add it to the stage or a parent display object container.

+This will display the message panel with all the default bracket and background settings applied.

 ```as
 var promptPanel:PromptMenuPanel_1 = new PromptMenuPanel_1();
 this.addChild(promptPanel);
 ```

-This will display the message panel with all the default bracket and background settings applied.